-Knife-edge Covid pass vote will not be re-run
+Covid passes: Tory who missed crucial Senedd vote was at party conference

 The Senedd, because of the Covid pandemic, is sitting in a hybrid session where MSs can attend in person or take part via Zoom.

+"Throughout the voting period, I was speaking with the Chief Whip and Welsh Conservative staff members in an attempt to solve the IT issues," saying concerns have been raised with the Senedd's ICT department.

+However BBC Wales was told attempts had been made by the Senedd to contact Mr Davies ahead of the vote but "no one could get hold of him".

-At the time of the vote on Tuesday evening party chief whip Darren Millar could be heard telling Presiding Officer Elin Jones that one of his members could not get onto the Zoom call.
+At the time of the vote on Tuesday evening Conservative chief whip Darren Millar could be heard telling Ms Jones that one of his members could not get onto the Zoom call.

-In a statement last night she said she gave the member "every opportunity" to be present.
+In response, Ms Jones said: "No, no no, Darren Miller.
+We are holding the vote please.
+And we have made every opportunity possible for that... member to get in, including sharing my personal phone."

-"It is a member's responsibility to give themselves sufficient time to secure their Zoom connection in time for voting, just as it is for any member travelling to the Senedd to vote."
+She later added: "It is a member's responsibility to give themselves sufficient time to secure their Zoom connection in time for voting, just as it is for any member travelling to the Senedd to vote."

 With the whole opposition against the plans, and Labour controlling only half of the Senedd's 60 seats, if Mr Davies had taken part the vote would have been a tie.